augcog/DTTD2/README.md

 ![Group 162](https://github.com/OpenARK-Berkeley/Robust-Digital-Twin-Tracking/assets/106426767/faea5212-f400-48b6-bbec-312b7887d2a1)

 ### Are current 3D object tracking methods truely robust enough for low-fidelity depth sensors like the iPhone LiDAR?
+Checkout this [Leaderboard](https://paperswithcode.com/sota/3d-object-detection-on-dttd2).
 We introduce DTTD-Net, a new benchmark built on real-world data captured from mobile devices.
 We evaluate several popular methods—including BundleSDF, ES6D, MegaPose, and DenseFusion—and highlight their limitations in this challenging setting.
 To go a step further, we propose a Fourier-enhanced MLP and a two-stage attention-based fusion across RGB and depth, making 6DoF pose estimation more robust—even when the input is noisy, blurry, or partially occluded.

 ### Updates: